 Thoughts on Máni

-Máni is invoked by many Heathens as a protector of children, especially abused or vulnerable children, as he protects and guides Bil and Hjuki.
+Máni is invoked by modern Heathens as a protector of children, especially abused or vulnerable children, as he protects and guides Bil and Hjuki.

-Many New Age traditions attribute the moon to feminine personage and energy, but to the Germanic and Norse people, the moon is a masculine presence, just as it was known to the ancient Egyptians (as Khonsu).
-Máni does have a connection to the feminine, however: the influence of the moon on women’s menstrual cycles was acknowledged and well understood, and Máni was thought of as a sort of dark lover of womankind.
+To the Germanic people, the moon was a masculine presence, just as it was known to the ancient Egyptians (Khonsu).
+Máni does have a connection to the feminine, however: the influence of the moon on women’s menstrual cycles was acknowledged and well-understood, and Máni was seems to be associated with women’s cycles to Northern pagans.